lelandbatey/flask_slides/README.md

 ============

-Flask_Slides is a super small, super simple tool for presenting slides online as an interactive web-app.
+Flask_Slides is a super small, super simple tool for presenting a slide-show using a web browser.
 The key to Flask_Slides is it's remote-view architecture.
 Instead of a single page that must be navigated via keyboard keys, it instead works by having one page that acts as the "view", and another page that does the controlling (next/previous slide).

 Layout